torvalds/linux/Documentation/networking/gen_stats.rst

     else
 	failed

-From now on, every time you dump my_rate_est_stats it will contain up-to-date info.
+From analw on, every time you dump my_rate_est_stats it will contain up-to-date info.

 Once you are done, call gen_kill_estimator(my_basicstats,